 The easiest option to acquire are antique diamonds.
-They are old enough that they pre-date the recent conflicts... and their style of cut has an Old World charm that you just can’t find today!
+They are old enough that they pre-date the recent conflicts... and their style of cut has an Old World charm that you just can’t find in modern cuts!
 Since these diamonds are antique and have been worn with love over the years, a skilled, artisan diamond-cutter can polish out all the nicks, chips, and scratches one might have.

 Regarding estate diamonds: while they are not old enough to qualify as antique, some are old enough to predate conflicts.
-However, depending upon when they were cut, many diamond-cuts during this time period are found to be unattractive to jewelers and consumers alike.
+However, depending upon when they were cut, many diamond-cuts during this “safe” time period are found to be unattractive to today’s jewelers and consumers alike.
 As a consequence, certain estate diamonds are devalued on the market.
 This makes them a great option for the price, but how do you get around the unattractive cut?
 Enter diamond upcycling!

 With diamond upcycling, you have the lower-priced diamond re-cut into a modern cut, or maybe even a different shape.
 As we mentioned earlier, you will want a jeweler with a strong relationship with an artisanal diamond cutter who can expertly re-work and beautify your diamond.